David Miskin in a black suit on a stool against a plain green background, crossing his arms and gazing at the camera.

 David Miskin wearing a Gucci black blazer, black turtleneck, and black pants, standing against a plain gray background, with his right hand in his pocket and looking at the camera.

-In 2025, seven x seven was recognized with the Top 10 Japan Luxury Award in hospitality, reinforcing its position as a category creator in next generation travel.
-With multiple properties underway, David remains closely involved across every aspect of the brand, from conceptual design and strategic marketing to operational execution.
+In 2025, seven x seven was recognized with the Top 10 Japan Luxury Award in hospitality, reinforcing its position as a category defining brand in next generation travel.
+With multiple properties underway, David remains closely involved across every aspect of the business, from conceptual design and strategic marketing to operational execution.